sung-won-kim/GNOPB/README.md

 ---
 ## 📂 Data Setup

-To comply with GitHub's file size limits, the `data` folder has been compressed and split into multiple parts (`data.tar.gz.aa`, `data.tar.gz.ab`).
+To comply with GitHub's file size limits, the `data` folder has been compressed and split into multiple parts (`data.tar.gzaa`, `data.tar.gzab`).

 Before running any scripts, you must **recombine and extract** these files.
 Run the following command in the root directory: